SeattleChris/sample-django/README.md

 ## Utility Files

+Do a global search (not just the following files) for APPNAME and replace it with the stand alone app name.
-The following should be modified as appropriate for a given stand alone Django app we are making or testing.
+The following files may need additional modifications for a given stand alone Django app we are making or testing.

 * boot_django.py - sets up & configure Django settings as needed for the stand alone Django app.
 * djangoshell.py - start a shell that is aware of our configured Django project including the stand alone app.